-The first three novels of the celebrated Norwegian writer Johan Harstad - a fourth novel, Max, Mischa & Tetoffensiven, was published in 2015 - offer a sustained engagement with the complex affective disposition of a generation that is too voung to remember the promise of an alternative future and yet finds itself incapable of doing without shame and surrendering to a liberating state of shamelessness.
+The first three novels of the celebrated Norwegian writer Iohan Harstad - a fourth novel, Max, Mischa & Tetoffensiven, was published in 2015 - offer a sustained engagement with the complex affective disposition of a generation that is too young to remember the promise of an alternative future and yet finds itself incapable of doing without shame and surrendering to a liberating state of shamelessness.
 Born in 1979, Harstad belongs to a generation that was never silly enough to believe in flying cars; born in Stavanger and now living in Oslo, the generational memory that permeates his writing is that of the gradual unraveling of the welfare state.
-In Harstad's novels, the aspirations underlying the welfare state are consistently connected to the grandiose ambitions informing the space program (which is not, in Harstad's generational memory, tainted by its association with the Cold War, an aspect that might be inescapable for earlier generations).1 the shame this brings by projecting it onto his father, who, born in 1928, is characterized as "a man of social democracy" who refuses to renounce the Folkhemmet model - the "most powerful metaphor" for the Swedish welfare state (Francis Sejersted gtd in Waage 235n.; Harstad 2007: 19).2 Mattias, the narrator-protagonist of Buzz Aldrin, What Happened to You in All the Confusion?
+In Harstad's novels, the aspirations underlying the welfare state are consistently connected to the grandiose ambitions informing the space program (which is not, in Harstad's generational memory, tainted by its association with the Cold War, an aspect that might be inescapable for earlier generations).

+The generational memory of this program, or the absence of such a memory, defines the lives of his protagonists.
+Albert Åberg, the protagonist and narrator of Hässelby (2007), is born in Sweden 1965, and admits that he "had believed in [the welfare state] for a while" (Harstad 2007: 19); he copes with the shame this brings by projecting it onto his father, who, born in 1928, is characterized as "a man of social democracy" who refuses to renounce the Folkhemmet model - the "most powerful metaphor" for the Swedish welfare state (Francis Sejersted qtd in Waage 235n.; Harstad 2007: 19).2 Mattias, the narrator-protagonist of Buzz Aldrin, What Happened to You in All the Confusion?
 (2005), was born on the night of the moon landing, and is not burdened by the shame of having believed in the promise it embodied; the upshot of this lack of shame is a dearth of ambition and direction that leaves him profoundly depressed (cf. Oxfeldt).
 Finally, Harstad's Brage Prize-winning young adult novel 172 Hours on the Moon (2008) looks beyond the alternatives of a demoralizing shamelessness and a shamed memory, and instead imagines an update of the space program.
 The venture ends disastrously; like Hässelby, 172 Hours ends with the end of the world and leaves no hope for an alternative future.